Victory-Ikechi-Okwe/AfCFTA_Rules_of_Origin/README.md

 (see below for the storage protocol).
 It is the sole writer of the "rule index" implemented as an SQLite DB.

-This program can be invoked as `ingest <path/to/rule>`.
+This program can be invoked as `ingest <path/to/rule> [id]`.
 This reads the contents of the referenced rule file, adds the rule to the index and retains the rule file.

-This program is also capable of running persistently as a child process (intended to be spawned by the `api` program).
-When run in this mode, the program accepts rules via `STDIN`.
+If the optional `id` parameter is given, a new version of the identified rule is created.

 ## `sync`